Dasona/PSPNet-Tensorflow/README.md

 9. Run demo.sh to start an online demo.
 (Note URL at which the website would be available would be /ui/segmentation)

 10. Check and see the results visually !

+NOTES :

+1. The auxilary branch for training has not been added yet.
+It will, hopefully be, in a few days !
+2. Pull requests most welcome